derickson2402/MicroBit_Projects/README.md

 Actually, it's really not that large, but it does, in fact, contain code!

 Anyways, this repository contains several different projects that I am working on for a BBC micro:bit!
+The [micro:bit](https://www.microbit.org) is a small computing device that runs [MicroPython](https://micropython.org).

 Please note that I am using the following: